mardix/propel-legacy/README.md

 - remove: (bool) When True, it will remove the Nginx config file and stop Supervisor if Python, from the server

 - exclude: (bool) When True, it will not try to deploy or re-deploy.

+- environment: A list of key/value pairs in the form KEY="val",KEY2="val2" that will be placed in the supervisord process’ environment

 #### NGINX config